January 28, 2019

 Contact: 772-562-0123, Shelley Stuven, Executive Director

-VERO BEACH –The Indian River County Medical Society installed its 2018 officers at a meeting, held at Disney’s Vero Beach Resort.
+VERO BEACH –The Indian River County Medical Society installed its 2019 officers at a meeting held at Capn Hirams Resort on January 23rd.

 The Indian River County Medical Society, founded in 1947, is a non-profit, professional association comprised entirely of M.D. and D.O. physicians.

-On hand to conduct the installation was Florida Medical Association President-Elect Cory L. Howard, M.D., who also updated members about current legislative issues affecting physicians and patients.
+On hand to conduct the installation was Florida Medical Association President Cory L. Howard, M.D., who also updated members about current legislative issues affecting physicians and patients.

-The 2018 IRCMS officers are: Laurie Welton, D.O., President; James Shafer, M.D., Vice President; Arley Peter, M.D., Secretary and Diego Maldonado, M.D, Treasurer.
-Outgoing President Harold Cordner, M.D., was presented with a plaque for his two years of service as President.
+The 2019 IRCMS officers are: Laurie Welton, D.O., president; James Shafer, M.D., vice president; Arley Peter, M.D., secretary and Diego Maldonado, M.D, treasurer.

 HB 21: FLORIDA'S NEW LAW ON CONTROLLED SUBSTANCE PRESCRIBING